gmlunesa/ChooseDay/README.md

 ChooseDay is a cross-platform application (Android, iOS and Windows) that displays a variety of themed days and its details.
 It is built with .NET Maui and my first time dabbling in this framework.

+Check out how I built ChooseDay in this [blog article](https://gmlunesa.com/blog/building-a-cross-platform-application).

 ### Stack

 | <img src="https://upload.wikimedia.org/wikipedia/commons/e/ee/.NET_Core_Logo.svg" width="100" height="100" alt="NET Core"> |